flutter/website/src/docs/get-started/flutter-for/ios-devs.md

  * [`firebase_messaging`]({{site.pub-pkg}}/firebase_messaging) for Firebase Messaging (FCM)
  * [`cloud_firestore`]({{site.pub-pkg}}/cloud_firestore) for Firebase Cloud Firestore

-You can also find some third-party Firebase plugins on the pub.dev site that cover areas not directly covered by the first-party plugins.
+You can also find some third-party Firebase plugins on pub.dev that cover areas not directly covered by the first-party plugins.

 ### How do I build my own custom native integrations?